- Why is KitchenAid such a popular brand?

 All that changed in 1937 thanks to their product designer, Egment Arens.
 He is responsible for the fluid and elegant design that defines modern KitchenAid stand mixers and helped their machines become the iconic classics we now see.

 When it comes to mixer colors, you’re really spoiled for choice.
-They offer their appliances in more colors than I bet you knew even existed.
-The standard 5-quart Artisan comes in 47 different colors alone (you know, so you can match your nail paint for those Instagram videos).
+They offer their appliances in more colors than I bet you knew even existed and you have the option of customizing your mixer.
+The standard 5-quart Artisan comes in around 50 different colors alone (you know, so you can match your nail paint for those Instagram videos).

 What more can a baker want?